 Reviewing by the Editorial Board is performed in two rounds.
 In the first round, the Editors-in-Chief assign two reviewers from the Regular Editorial Board and a Vice Chair to all papers, and at the end of the round early decisions are made to reject certain papers that have two Reject scores from the reviewers.
 The remaining papers receive additional reviews in the second round for a total of four reviews (in a few cases, submissions received fewer or more reviews).
-One of the assigned reviewers is appointed as a meta-reviewer, who guides and summarizes the discussion into a meta-review and a decision recommendation.
+One of the assigned reviewers is appointed as a metareview lead, who guides and summarizes the discussion into a meta-review.
+The assigned Vice Chair, along with the Editors-in-Chief, set a final decision for each paper.

 Some articles had an external review drawn from a pool of experts nominated by the community1 or identified by a member of the Editorial Board as a qualified reviewer.
-All reviews were sent to the authors of papers that proceeded to the second round of
+All reviews were sent